TrevorGHSeay/goto-Toggle/Scopes.md

 #### Loops

 Loops, like conditionals, also require a condition; there are three main types of loops but they all share the same concept, however, and so really only have one main idea behind them that must be understood before using them in code: loops, unlike conditionals, **repeat** the instructions that are inside their scope ``while`` the condition is true.
-Loops, then, let us do the same thing many times without needing to write it out as many times as we want them to do it, and that makes our lives (as programmers) notably simpler.
+Loops, then, let us do the same thing many times without needing to write it out as many times as we want the computer to do it, and that makes our lives (as programmers) notably simpler.
 All we need to do is write the instructions we want to have repeatedly performed once, and stick it inside the scope of a loop:

 ```csharp